Straż Graniczna Komenda Główna Straży Granicznej The Entry/Exit System (EES) - Entry-Exit System (EN)

 Who will be registered in the EES?

-The EES will not introduce any new requirements for people able to freely move throughout Europe (see ‘Exemptions’).
+The EES does not introduce any new requirements for people able to freely move throughout Europe (see ‘Exemptions’).

 Which data are collected by the EES?